Skaronator/firefly-sync/README.md

     destination: 'Company Name'
 ```

-The `sourye` is your own bank account and the `destination` is the company you work for.
+The `source` is your own bank account and the `destination` is the company you work for.
 The rule will automatically swap the source and destination if you recieve money which means that `source` will be the company and `destination` will be your own bank account.